Back To Programme

 Unit Name: Haematology

 Description: This course is designed to provide students with theoretical and practical knowledge about blood in health and disease.
-The topics in this course cover production of red blood cells, white blood cells, platelets and classification and development of anemia.
-The practical sessions will include hands on study of the morphological features of the cells and identifying presence of disorders.
+The topics in this course cover the production of red blood cells, white blood cells, platelets and the classification and development of anemia.
+The practical sessions will include hands-on study of the morphological features of the cells and identifying the presence of disorders.
+Practical sessions for each topic are described in the practical manual, a companion to the course descriptor.
+For off-site students, the practicals will be conducted through video recording and the bench supervisor will sign off the practical in the logbook with competency.

-Learning Target Outcomes: On successful completion of this course, the students will be able to : 1.
-Identify the different components of the blood, function of cells and relate the reference ranges of blood parameters of infant children and adults.
-2. Describe and perform the proper technique of collection of venous and capillary blood while correlating the test requested with correct anticoagulant.
-3. Explain the stem cell theory and haematopoietic growth factors relating it to the site of production in foetal haematopoiesis.
-4. Describe leukopoiesis and megakaryopoiesis by relating the morphological features of each cell with the growth factors.
-5. Describe erythropoiesis and erythrocyte physiology by relating the morphological features, membrane structure and metabolic pathways of the cells.
-6. Explain the process of haemoglobin synthesis 7.
-Calculate erythrocyte indices and identify abnormal erythrocyte morphology.
-8. Classify microcytic anaemia’s using clinical and laboratory features.
-9. Classify macrocytic anaemia using clinical and laboratory features.
-10. Categorize the different forms of defect in erythrocyte leading to hemolysis using laboratory features.
-11. Discuss the morphological features of benign and malignant leukocyte present in neoplastic transformation.
-12. Outline the process involved in the blood clot formation to maintain normal hemostasis, quality control and ethical considerations in haematological testing.
+Learning Target Outcomes: On successful completion of this course, the students will be able to: 1.
+Discuss the different components of blood, function of blood cells and relate the reference ranges of blood parameters of infants, children and adults.
+2. Perform blood collection and handling techniques and identify the ethical and safety considerations in hematology practice.
+3. Explain the stem cell theory and haematopoietic growth factors relating to the site of production in foetal haematopoiesis.
+4. Describe erythropoiesis, leukopoiesis and megakaryopoiesis by relating the morphological features of each cell with the growth factors.
+5. Explain the process of haemoglobin synthesis, calculate erythrocyte indices, and identify abnormal erythrocyte morphology.
+6. Classify the types of anemias.
+7. Describe the emerging trends and technologies and principles of Quality Control and Quality Assurance (QC/QA) in haematology.

 Prerequisite Sentence: N/A